 A lot of articles are written in the internet trying to explain what the BMW M3 CSL is.

 Interestingly, in most cases the authors have not seen an M3 CSL live, let alone drive one.
-The Wikipedia article is also wrong and I tried to correct it a few times but the internet experts know better.
+The Wikipedia article is wrong and I tried to correct it a few times but the internet experts prevail.

 The M3 CSL is inspired by the E9 3.0 CSL which was the road version of the legendary E9 CSL race car.